 Medical Coding: A Brief History

-Medical coding has been around centuries.
+Medical coding has been around for centuries.
 The official coding of diseases began around the 17th century in England.
 Known as the London Bills of Mortality, certain data of diseases and ailments were collected and arranged into numerical codes.
 These were used to measure the most frequent causes of death.
 The problem was these bills did not match with their terminology.

 Florence Nightingale, who pioneered modern nursing, made a proposal that resulted in the development of the first model of systematic collection of hospital data used in modern medicine.
 Epidemiologist Dr. William Farr proposed in the late 1830s a uniform classification system of diseases and ailments.
 In 1893, French physician Jacques Bertillon introduced the Bertillon Classification of Causes of Death at the International Statistical Institute in Chicago.
 By the 1930s, these as well as other various ideas had evolved into the International List of Causes of Death.